The Costs of Buying a House in QLD

 For a total cost estimate of $1713.

 When purchasing your home, there are a couple of government charges applicable, the first of which is the Stamp Duty.
 The best option for getting an accurate idea of how much this will cost would be to use the stamp duty estimator, which can be found here.
-As an idea, purchasing an existing home at $400,000 is likely to set you back $5,250 in stamp duty; unless, you are a first home buyer, in which case you pay $0 stamp duty up to a purchase price of $500,000 - this offer has recently been extended until 30th June 2018.
+As an idea, purchasing an existing home at $400,000 is likely to set you back $5,250 in stamp duty; unless, you are a first home buyer, in which case you pay $0 stamp duty up to a purchase price of $500,000.

-The second government chargeis the Transfer Fee, which is payable regardless of your 'first home buyer' status.
-For a $400,000 house, the transfer fee is $929.
+The second government charge is the Transfer Fee, which is payable regardless of your 'first home buyer' status.
+For a $400,000 house, the transfer fee is $957.
 You can find an estimate for other prices here.

 Other Costs when buying a home

-Building and pest inspections are not compulsory, but are highly recommended in most cases – I will usually budget in $700 for this.
+Building and pest inspections are not compulsory, but are highly recommended in most cases – I will usually budget in at least $500 for this.

 Please note: moving costs and insurances are beyond the scope of this article.